ISONIC0788/ISONIC0788/README.md

 💡 Passionate about problem-solving, innovation, and building impactful technology solutions.
 Based in Rwanda | Open to collaborations and exciting projects.|I'm interested in contributing to Web and mobile applications | Any impactful open-source initiatives

 ## 🚀 About Me
-- 🖥️ Skilled in **Java, C, JavaScript, PHP, Python, C++, and Relational Database Management**
-- 🔧 Working on a **Driver Trip Log System** for Rwanda Polytechnic Karongi College
 - 📚 **Currently Learning:** Java Servlet, Spring Boot, JavaScript frameworks, and JDBC

 <h3 align="center">Languages and Tools:</h3>